rossetti/KSLBook/docs/13-Utilities.md

 ## The `DataFrameUtil` Object {#dfUtil}

 A data frame is an in-memory data structure that holds tabular data.
 That is, data having rows and columns.
-Kotlin has a library to support this type of functionality and the `DataFrameUtil` object has been designed to facilitate the use of data frame within the `KSL.`.
-Documentation, examples, and the basic functionality of Kotlin data frames can be found on at this [repository](https://github.com/Kotlin/dataframe).
+Kotlin has a library to support this type of functionality and the `DataFrameUtil` object has been designed to facilitate the use of data frame within the `KSL.` Documentation, examples, and the basic functionality of Kotlin data frames can be found at this [repository](https://github.com/Kotlin/dataframe).
 Kotlin data frames provide similar functionality as that found in other data frame libraries such as R. Figure \@ref(fig:DataFrameUtil) illustrates the functions and properties of the `DataFrameUtil` object.

 <div class="figure" style="text-align: center">